benjohnson77/GripIt/README.md

 The java code had a tokenizer class, if this was not a educational example I might have used something like solr to search multiple files and return words around them, but instead I used a regular experssion.
 I also didn't quickly find a gem that I know would behave enough like this sample tokenizer class so i didn't look.

 The java project contained existing test (love it when that happens).
 I worked through each test and made sure my regualar experssion match the exact responses.
 I used the ruby scan method to trigger the regex.
-I did not use and loops or chuck the file in anyway.
+I did not use any loops or chuck the file in anyway.

 I am no bueno at regualar expressions so it took some time to get the expression to match the expected results in the test.